Kseredick95/Profile/README.md

 # Behind the Website

 This website was created to demonstrate the structures and usage of HTML, Javascript and CSS in a basic format.
-Through use of links, grid layout, and Bootstrap, the website was created using these tools to showcase thorough knowledge of beginnings of  web developement through clean design and functionality.
+Through use of links, grid layout, and Bootstrap, the website was created using these tools to showcase thorough knowledge of web developement through clean design and functionality.
+The site also uses basic server and routing functions.

 ## Index

-The index, or about me page, uses the bare minimum of site construct and is meant to share some simple information about the websites author.
+The index, or about me page, is meant to share some simple information about the website's author.

 ## Contacts